Tendering for new contracts with us

 What we buy

-Circa 80% of Ordnance Survey’s expenditure with suppliers is service related.
+Circa 80% of our expenditure with suppliers is service related.
 The list below illustrates a sample of the types of goods and services we procure.

 Contracts are in place for all of these expenditure categories.
-However, if you are interested in being considered for any of these areas of expenditure, please contact the Procurement team to ascertain when Ordnance Survey will be looking to go back out to the marketplace to agree new contracts for:
+However, if you are interested in being considered for any of these areas of expenditure, please contact the Procurement team to ascertain when we will be looking to go back out to the marketplace to agree new contracts for:

 - Computer hardware